-This article is based on a story of one of our developers, ex Java now Scala developer, who decided to follow the Scala path because he found writing in Scala extremely developing and interesting.
+This article is based on a story of one of our developers, ex Java now Scala developer, who decided to follow the Scala path because he found writing in Scala and being part of a Scala Development Company extremely developing and interesting.

-Scala programming is definitely one of the main topics that come to mind when it comes to Scalac (the name itself is actually Scala + C = Scala compiler).
-As you can probably tell from the name of our brand, before we developed teams like Data Engineers, DevOps, UX/UI and Frontend, our company was powered by Scala experts – even now, we are one of the biggest Scala company in the world, and a Gold Lightbend Partner.
+Scala programming is definitely one of the main topics that come to mind when it comes to Scalac (the name itself is actually Scala + C = Scala compiler and we’re a Scala development company in the very core).
+As you can probably tell from the name of our brand, before we developed teams like Data Engineers, DevOps, UX/UI and Frontend, our company was powered by Scala experts – even now, we are one of the biggest Scala development company in the world, and a Gold Lightbend Partner.

 Some time ago I started wondering; what is it about Scala that developers prefer over other languages?
 Why do we need Scala?
 This post was originally meant to be focusing on Scala vs Kotlin comparison – so we interviewed our senior engineer (who was previously a Java engineer) just to find out, that there is a way better story to tell – about how Scala makes Developers enjoy their work again.
 Let me take you on a journey to discover the ultimate truth!